cogdog/tru-collector/README.md

 ## Relatively New Features

+* **New Login Code** removes the need to copy the collector user's password to the theme options.
+The special user account is closed after their item is uploaded.
+Also, there are new admin notices to activate or install the two recommended plugins
 * **Enabled for WP-Ratings** With the Wp-Ratings Plugin installed, you can have front page and single item ratings for items
 * **Customizer Editor for Upload Form** All field labels and instructions can now be modified via the customizer
 * **Rich Text Editor Option** allow for the full Wordpress editor for composing captions